m-wojnar/reinforced-lib/docs/source/custom_loggers.rst

 Custom loggers
 ==============

-Loggers are a very helpful tool for visualizing and analyzing the running algorithm or watching the training process.
+Loggers are a helpful tool for visualizing and analyzing the running algorithm or watching the training process.
 You can monitor observations passed to the agent, the agents' state, and basic metrics in real time.